 The only notable issue within the Coordination Unit is related to the absence of a formal internal management hierarchy.
 All Coordination Unit staff members are directly mapped to the Manager of the World Bank's Agriculture Global Practice who is not part of the Coordination Unit.
-This means that the GAFSP Program Manager and other senior Coordination Unit staff have limited formal authority over recruitment, performance appraisal and expenses of Coordination Unit staff.
-From interviews with GAFSP Stakeholders, review of
+This means that the GAFSP Program Manager and other senior Coordination Unit staff have limited formal authority over recruitment, performance

-&lt;sup>35 "Global Agriculture and Food Security Program (GAFSP) Governance Document," 7.
+35 "Global Agriculture and Food Security Program (GAFSP) Governance Document," 7.

-&lt;sup>36 The Private Sector Window Secretariat moved from IFC's Manufacturing Practice to the Blended Finance Department in 2017.
+36 The Private Sector Window Secretariat moved from IFC's Manufacturing Practice to the Blended Finance Department in 2017.

-&lt;sup>37 IFC does carefully separate the blended finance unit (managing concessional financing) from IFC's commercial finance core business, but this does not shield the Private Sector Window Secretariat from IFC's (legitimate) corporate interests.
+37 IFC does carefully separate the blended finance unit (managing concessional financing) from IFC's commercial finance core business, but this does not shield the Private Sector Window Secretariat from IFC's (legitimate) corporate interests.